omar-amrani/integer-to-roman-numeral/README.md

 _**Assumptions**_

 * This app is using the traditional roman numeral model.
-More information can be found in [here](https://www.mathsisfun.com/roman-numerals.html)
+More information can be found [here](https://www.mathsisfun.com/roman-numerals.html)

 * The highest roman symbol used is M ([Vinculum system](https://en.wikipedia.org/wiki/Roman_numerals#Vinculum) is not supported)